Rucchao/CloudyBench2024/README.md

-# CloudBench - A New Benchmark for Cloud-Native Databases
+# CloudyBench - A Benchmark for Cloud-Native Databases

 ## Supporting P-Score calculation as follows: